 Entry requirements can vary.
 Some universities will want you to get a certain number of UCAS points, others will want you to have studied a specific subject beforehand.
 For instance, to study medicine, most unis will require you to have studied a related subject like biology or chemistry.

 If you're applying for college you will need to show all the qualifications you’ve gained at school so far and all the Nationals and Highers that you’re taking exams in and awaiting results for.
 Some college courses will want you to get certain grades or study specific Nationals or Highers.

 Although entry requirements are there for a reason, don't be put off straight away.
+Universities in Scotland recently made a commitment to guarantee offers to care-experienced applicants who meet minimum entry requirements.
 Contact the named contact at the college or uni to let them know you are interested in applying, and ask them to explain what the requirements are for the course.
-There might be some flexibility, or they might be able to suggest a course that is similar but has different entry requirements.

 If you have conditional offers, but your results don’t go to plan and they won’t accept your actual grades when you call them, don’t panic.
 They might be able to suggest another course that is similar but has lower entry requirements.
 If you really want to attend that university or college, this might be an option for you.